another 100 acres

 The fact that the finds were few and far between got me wondering if this permission had been detected on before.
 The landowner purchased these fields 7 years ago during which time he hasn’t given permission to detect here.
 Before that I have no idea of what the metal detecting history of these field are, but the fact that not a huge amount has come up here and considering the two enclosures that I mentioned makes me think I’m not the first to detect here.
 I subsequently found out that the route of a Roman road ran right between the two features, so surely there must have been more here than what I have found?
 Still, a few of the things that I have found here have been pretty special.

-Fig 3.
-This was definitely a button day!
+Fig.3 This was definitely a button day!

 so many buttons

 As I have just mentioned the lack of finds did make me wonder about the detecting history of these fields, and I still think I’m not the first to detect here.
 But there was a strange anomaly on one section of the permission which was red hot with finds, a hot spot if you will.
 Buttons, bloody buttons, buttons, buttons, they were just everywhere in this part of the field.
-As you can see in Fig 3, this day was a button day and most of them were military buttons, and even now if I go to that part of the permission I can guarantee a button will come up.
+As you can see in Fig.3, this day was a button day and most of them were military buttons, and even now if I go to that part of the permission I can guarantee a button will come up.
 This does make me think that if other detectorists had been here, then surely they would have hoovered up all of these buttons?
 The presence of these buttons are probably the result of old World War military uniforms being dumped and ploughed into the land, something that did use to happen, much like the farmers plough in green waste today (which is a big problem to be discussed in another article).
 Still, all these buttons did give me hope that there would be sections of this permission that would have been missed if other detectorists had been here.

-Fig 4.
-A good mix of finds including a cartwheel penny, crotal bells and a little bit of silver.
+Fig.4 A good mix of finds including a cartwheel penny, crotal bells and a little bit of silver.

-Fig 5.
-A lean finds day, which is unfortunately a sign of things to come.
+Fig.5 A lean finds day, which is unfortunately a sign of things to come.

-Fig 6.
-Another lean finds day which was saved with some silver.
+Fig.6 Another lean finds day which was saved with some silver.

-Fig 7.
-A good mix of history in the hand, this permission has a story to tell.
+Fig.7 A good mix of history in the hand, this permission has a story to tell.

 silver and gold

-Fig 8.
-Obverse silver sixpence of Elizabeth I dated 1579.
+Fig.9a Obverse silver sixpence of Elizabeth I dated 1579.

-Fig 8.
-Reverse silver sixpence of Elizabeth I dated 1579.
+Fig.9b Reverse silver sixpence of Elizabeth I dated 1579.

-Fig 9.
-Gold in the hole!
+Fig.10 Gold in the hole!

-Fig 10.
-Cleaned in the field, a dance did follow.
+Fig.11 Cleaned in the field, a dance did follow.

 things of significance

-Fig 11.
-A complete Medieval cast copper-alloy enamelled harness pendant dating c.AD 1300-1400.
+Fig13 A complete Medieval cast copper-alloy enamelled harness pendant dating c.AD 1300-1400.

-Fig 12.
-Obverse silver Commonwealth Half Groat (1649-60).
+Fig.14a Obverse silver Commonwealth halfgroat (1649-60).

-Fig 12.
-Reverse silver Commonwealth Half Groat (1649-60).
+Fig.14b Reverse silver Commonwealth halfgroat (1649-60).

-It’s not often that you find lead items in good condition so I was quite surprised when a couple of lead seal matrix’s came out of the ground (Figs 13 & 14).
+It’s not often that you find lead items in good condition so I was quite surprised when a couple of lead seal matrix’s came out of the ground (Figs.15 & 16).
 Both are medieval and have been dated to the period 1200-1400.
 These two were found quite close to the rivers edge near to where the Roman road must have had a bridge or ford of some sort so people could cross over.
 I wonder if these items belonged to travellers who stopped at the riverside for a break and a drink and then lost them before carrying on their journey.
 Again it’s something we can only speculate at, but these lost items always make me wonder how they came to be lost, and more important how much they were missed.

-Fig 13.
-A complete Medieval cast lead ‘vessica’ seal matrix dating c.
+Fig.15 A complete medieval cast lead ‘vessica’ seal matrix dating c.
 AD 1200-1300.

-Fig 14.
-An incomplete Medieval cast lead seal matrix dating c.
+Fig.16 An incomplete medieval cast lead seal matrix dating c.
 AD 1200-1400.

 Gil responded with the following “James, that is extremely significant.
 They are associated with the Roman military in the 1st century AD.
 They are also associated with religious sites.
 I’ll send you what I wrote about armilla in my PhD text”.